 In practice the right to compensation rarely arises in commercial leases as the lease obligations often require a tenant to remove fixtures and any alterations that they have made to the property before the end of the lease.
 This means that on termination of the lease there are often no improvements which add to the letting value of the property.

-Rob Cooke is a Director at Lupton Fawcett specialising in all areas of property litigation and Landlord and Tenant law.
+Claire Moss is a Senior Associate at Lupton Fawcett specialising in all areas of property litigation and Landlord and Tenant law.